kschan0214/sepia.documentation/index.rst

 3. `FANSI toolbox <https://gitlab.com/cmilovic/FANSI-toolbox>`_
 4. `SEGUE <https://xip.uclb.com/i/software/SEGUE.html>`_

 Through SEPIA we hope researchers who are not coming from the field could also be able to use QSM for their research.
-For those more experienced researchers, I also hope this tool can simplify your workflow.
+For those more experienced researchers, we also hope this tool can simplify your workflow.

 Table of Contents
 =================